gabrielrcosta1/gabrielrcosta1/README.md

 Software Developer
 --------------------------------------------------------

-I'm Paulo Castellano, a software developer and content creator in my free time.
+I'm Gabriel Ribeiro, a software developer and content creator in my free time.
 I'm a laravel evangelist, I started using laravel in 2022 and the laravel changed my life forever!

 I'm very passionate about PHP and the laravel ecosystem, I have been working for 5 years full-time with PHP, and 2 laravel.